 By having five different widths of skins in total, we will be able to install skins on all classic skis up to and including Back Country 70.
-We will be using skins that are 100% mohair and skins that are 65% mohair/35% nylon.
-Skins that are 100% mohair provide a bit more grip, whereas skins that have 65% mohair/35%nylon are somewhat faster and bit more durable.
-It will be advantageous for competitive minded skiers to have access to skins of two different qualities.
+We will be using skins that are 100% mohair (white) and skins that are 65% mohair/35% nylon (black).
+Skins that are 100% mohair are a bit faster in most conditions, whereas skins that have 65% mohair/35%nylon are a little more durable.